Yao-Xinchen/ECE391-Tips/README.md

 ### Language Server

-You can use the language server for code analysis:
+Use the language server for enhanced code analysis:
 1. Hover over variables to see their types.
 2. See function signatures and documentation.
 3. Find references and go to definitions.